Nosto/wiki-docs/apis/frontend/web-components/README.md

 ### `NostoProductCard`

 The `NostoProductCard` component acts as a basic product card component where the content is rendered via an externally defined template.
-The data is embedded via an inner script element with JSON contents and rendering happens via an embedded Vue compiler using an external template element.
+The data is embedded via an inner script element with JSON contents and rendering happens via an embedded Vue-like compiler using an external template element.

 Unlike `NostoProduct`, this component doesn't include any side effects or platform-specific API support on top of the rendered markup.
 For side effects the `wrap` attribute can be used to wrap the inner content in a `NostoProduct` instance.